Research

 Selected Talks:

-The recent detection of gravitational waves (GW) represents a great new opportunity for the study of gravity and cosmology.
+Tests of lens-induced birefringence with GWTC-3 The discovery of gravitational waves (GW) offers new opportunities for the study of gravity and cosmology.
 My work contributed to understand GW propagation in theories beyond Einstein Gravity and anticipate the GW speed as the most powerful tool to confirm or discard a large classes of theories.
 The detection of GW170817, the first neutron-star merger, allowed a very precise measurement of the GW speed that spectacularly ruled out entire classes of gravity theories and dark energy models.
-Gravitational lensing of GWs beyond Einstein's GR provide further opportunities to test gravity: deviations from inhomogeneity mix the two GW polarizations, leading to birefringence effects that can be tested with black hole mergers.
+GW lensing beyond Einstein's GR provides further opportunities: deviations from inhomogeneity mix the two GW polarizations, leading to birefringence and dispersion effects that can be tested with black hole mergers.
 We recently performed a search for birefringence on 43 GW events, setting stringent bounds on deviations from GR.
+The spin-orbit coupling between a GW and the background curvature can be observed for GWs emitted in the vicinity of a massive black hole.

 Selected publications: